Indonesian President Joko Widodo inaugurates two ports in Palu Bay region - ExBulletin

 I am glad that this port has been completed and that the Minister of Transport earlier expressed the need for Roro (Ro-Ro ships) from Central Sulawesi to East Kalimantan, mainly to support the development process of IKN.
 I accept that it takes place because most of the construction materials, especially rocks and sand, come from Central Sulawesi.
 Maybe almost all of them are from here.
 And the value is not just in the billions, but in the billions, the president said.

-Meanwhile, the Transport Minister said that the construction of Wani Port would begin from April 22, 2022 to December 30, 2023.
-The scope of work includes construction of a 150-meter-long jetty, a 28-meter trestle long (road/access from the shore pier), an office building, a state naval garage, as well as a mosque.
+Meanwhile, Minister of Transportation Budi Karya Sumadi said the construction of Wani Port will begin from April 22, 2022 to December 30, 2023.
+The scope of work includes the construction of a 150-meter-long pier, a 28 meter long trestle (road/access from the shore dock), an office building, a garage, state ships, as well as mosques.

 “With this development, Wani Port has a cargo service capacity of 82,000 tonnes per annum and can service larger vessels of 6,000 DWT (Deadweight Tonnage), explained the Transport Minister.

-Also present at the inauguration were a number of advanced Indonesian Cabinet ministers, Central Sulawesi Governor Rusdy Mastura, TNI/Polri and Forkompimda leaders for the Central Sulawesi region, Indonesia Resident Mission Country Director of the ADB, the secretary general of the ministry. of Transport Novie Riyanto, Inspector General of the Ministry of Transport Arif Toha and Director General of Transport Antoni Arif Priadi Sea.
+Also present at the inauguration were a number of advanced Indonesian Cabinet ministers, Central Sulawesi Governor Rusdy Mastura, TNI/Polri and Forkompimda leaders for the Central Sulawesi region, Indonesia Resident Mission Country Director of the ADB, the secretary general of the ministry. of the Ministry of Transport Novie Riyanto, Inspector General of the Ministry of Transport Arif Toha and Director General of Transport Laut Antoni Arif Priadi.
+(Red-MM)

-Read also: Jokowi inaugurates rehabilitation of Wani Port and Pantoloan, Central Sulawesi

 |